Our Story

 As an organization, Rivers of Steel is resilient, reflecting the hard-working character of the people of southwestern Pennsylvania.
 Each project, each attempt to stop demolition of a historic place, or petition for National Historic Landmark status, is another achievement for the benefit of the region at large.

-Thirty years on, the prospects for Pittsburgh and southwestern Pennsylvania have improved, some areas more so than others.
-So while we have had many great successes, the work is not yet done.
+Thirty plus years on, the prospects for Pittsburgh and southwestern Pennsylvania have improved, some areas more so than others.
+So, while we have had many great successes, the work is not yet done.

 As Rivers of Steel evolves, so does its methods.
-Interpretation through the arts has become an essential way to engage visitors, at our attractions & in communities throughout the region.
+Interpretation through the arts has become an essential way to engage visitors, at our attractions and in communities throughout the region.
 Narratives have expanded.
 The industrial story is included, but so is a postindustrial one.
-Through initiatives like the Mon Valley Creative Corridor, Rivers of Steel is fostering the creative economy by partnering with creative professionals, enterprises, communities to establish the region as a thriving destination.
+Through initiatives like Partners for Creative Economy, Rivers of Steel is fostering the economy by partnering with creative professionals, enterprises, communities to establish the region as a thriving destination.

 Experiences and impact